Choosing the best assets for giving

 Cash: Cash for a gift makes it possible to claim a tax deduction of up to 50 percent of adjusted gross income in any one year when itemizing deductions, with the excess, if any, carried forward for an additional five years.
 Credit card gifts can also be made through our on-line donation page.

 Whether your client chooses to use cash or a more complex asset, the Community Foundation has experience facilitating a variety of gifts for charitable purposes.
-Contact Erin Stephenson or Brooke Coleman for more information.
+Contact Lora Terry or Brooke Coleman for more information.